 What equipment do I need for this class?

 Use the largest screen and best wifi connection available to you!
+You will also want the newest equipment possible with the best camera so that we can see your work well.

 **Note: We will be using the side-by-side feature for viewing on Zoom.
 That way, you can see both the PowerPoint and my sketches at the same time.
 That’s why you will need as large a screen as possible!